GSTN – Goods and Service Tax Network

 Shareholding pattern of GSTN:

 There are several completed and ongoing projects under the wings of GSTN.
-The panel is apparent on the GSTN portal, as shown below:
+The panel is apparent on the GSTN portal

 (Image Source: GSTN)

 GSTN obtained an IT system to control the various tax systems of all Indian States and Union Territories and provide a single interface for more than a crore taxpayers’ for their GST compliance functions.
-Here we discuss some of the responsibilities of GSTN are:
+Here we discuss some of the functions of GST network :

 - GST System application design, development and operation